TiagodSobreira/Dice_Rolling_Simulator/README.md

 # Dice_Rolling_Simulator
-Dice rolling simulator: simple miniproject in Python that simulates the roll of a dice.
+Simple miniproject in Python that simulates the roll of a dice.